MySQL

 scan.incremental.snapshot.chunk.key-column

-For specific tables, specifies a column to use as the key for splitting chunks during the snapshot phase.
+Specifies a column for certain tables to be used as the splitting column for sharding during the snapshot phase.

 No